Skip to Content

 In the United States, 90% of patients diagnosed with stage I breast cancer will survive at least five years beyond diagnosis.
 But in other parts of the world, survival rates are alarmingly lower; for example, in Uganda, about half of all breast cancer patients die within the same time frame.

 The gold standard for breast cancer diagnosis in the U.S. and other high-income countries is a core needle biopsy.
 However, this procedure is generally resource-intensive, making it impractical for widespread use in areas where access to healthcare services is limited.
-Patients in Sub-Saharan Africa instead undergo a fine needle aspiration (FNA) biopsy, where a clinician manually inserts a needle and rapidly moves it up and down to collect cellular fluid for testing.
+Patients in Sub-Saharan Africa instead undergo a fine-needle aspiration (FNA) biopsy, where a clinician manually inserts a needle and rapidly moves it up and down to collect cellular fluid for testing.

 Through a meld of medicine and engineering, two student-led teams in the Johns Hopkins Department of Biomedical Engineering and the Center for Bioengineering Innovation & Design (CBID) are working on automating FNA methods to bridge diagnostic gaps in Sub-Saharan Africa.
 And though they are tackling this global health challenge from different angles, the teams share a common goal of introducing new technology to find breast cancers with greater accuracy, helping patients get timely treatment.